One-Page Decision Tool For Planning Your Sightseeing

 typical luna park excitements such as roller coasters, ghost trains and and jump towers, new installations such as Madame Tussaud's wax cabinet, and sports activities such as bike and segway rentals.

-The Naschmarkt is my mother's declared Best Of Vienna.
-At the flea market, she is the queen of the scene, as she loves to bargain and has made lots of friends among the sellers as she performs her weekly Naschmarkt ritual.
+The Naschmarkt is my mother's weekly food and bargain hunting ground.
+At the flea market, she loves to bargain and has made lots of friends among the sellers as she performs her weekly Naschmarkt ritual.

-The large boulevard is right in the middle between Rechte Wienzeile and Linke Wienzeile, off Karlsplatz, and sits on top of a roof which covers the Wien river.More about the Naschmarkt in Vienna.
+The large boulevard is right in the middle between Rechte Wienzeile and Linke Wienzeile, off Karlsplatz, and sits on top of a roof which covers the Wien river.More about the Naschmarkt.

 If you like New York's Greenwich Village or London's Shoreditch, you will like this Vienna local neighbourhood.
 Karmelitermarkt is one of these up and coming urban areas with that unique community mix of artists, young families, small local business people, and urban professionals that instantly make you feel at home.
 The Karmeliter market in the heart of the Karmeliter quarter and 10 minutes from star architect Jean Nouvel's Hotel Sofitel Vienna Stephansdom in Vienna's former jewish quarter is such an area.
 The 120 year old market and its surrounding baroque townhouses let you explore Vienna's slow evolution between ripe organic tomatoes, local cheese specialities, cold meat platters and trendy cafes and small restaurants, next to a few clothes stalls.
 Karmelitermarkt is also more quiet than Naschmarkt .